 This course is organized into seasonal themes that follow traditional ways.

-Students collaborate, and give input into areas of interest they wish to learn or further develop current levels of understanding of culture, language use, and comprehension.
+Students collaborate and give input into areas of interest that they wish to learn or further develop.
+All students are welcome regardless of their current levels of understanding in the areas of culture, language use, and language comprehension.

-English language learners (ELLs) arrive with diverse and unique needs.
-Every student will bring unique cultural, social, academic, and linguistic backgrounds to the classroom.
+We welcome all English language learners (ELLs) into our communities, and celebrate the diverse cultural, social, academic, and linguistic backgrounds that they bring to the classroom.

 This participatory course is designed to provide students with opportunities to develop individual skills and knowledge of teaching and learning, while supporting and encouraging their peers within the school community.

 Students will work under the supervision of a teacher to provide assistance to students as individuals and/or small groups in a variety of learning activities.
 Students will develop an understanding of individual academic, social, and cultural differences and the influence of group dynamics.
 Students will learn to use a variety of approaches, techniques, and skills to assist other students’ learning processes.
 Students will develop skills in learning/teaching styles, communication, interpersonal relations, leadership, teamwork, and conflict management.
-Students will apply those skills in activities such as the teaching of mini-lessons to peers and the supported development of appropriate learning materials.
-Peer Tutors will be role models in the school community.
+Students will apply those skills in activities such as the teaching of mini-lessons to peers, and the supported development of appropriate learning materials.
+Peer Tutors will be role models in their respectivce school communities.

 Psychology 12 will introduce students to the scientific study of human behaviour and mental processes.
 Students will learn about the some of the fields of psychology and will apply scientific principles and understandings to real-world issues and problems that are relevant to their everyday lives.

 This relevant, engaging, and ethically challenging curriculum will create a foundation for understanding themselves and others, how to question commonly held beliefs, and ways in which they can contribute to the knowledge base and their community.